 Working out the pigment to binder ratio before starting print production.
 This has become a bit of a ritual for every print I start work on.
 When dealing with the levels of complexity on some of the multi-layer silkscreen productions I've become known for, this is a really vital step to ensure the whole of the print has the right tonal balance, if not the whole process has to start from the very beginning.
 Not only highly frustrating but very costly in terms of materials wasted.
 I've learnt from bitter experience.
-A stitch in time she nine.......
+A stitch in time saves nine.......

 The brand new custom engineered silkscreen printing press I designed and built.
 It's rare it ever looks this pristine when the inks begin to flow.